MIDFIELDR/midfieldr/docs/reference/toy_student.md

 ## Format

-`data.table` with 15 rows and 13 columns keyed by student ID:
+`data.table` with 150 rows and 13 columns keyed by student ID.

 - `mcid`: